Servbot91/Ascension/README.md

 - ### New Performer Ledger

 	The performer ledger (and scoring) now reflects score updates with a decimal value ie 55 = 5.5.
 Tier changes.
 Other improvements have been made to further to cleanup minor visual bugs that could occur when using the ledger.

+- ### Battle Log

+	A Battle Log has been added to the UI so you can further see what is happening with the plugin mechanically rather than opening the console menu.
+This gives users more information to assist with debug and overall understanding on how selection\scoring is done.

+	The battle log features a direct stream of the console logs to the UI here's what you can expect to see:

+	- Seed selection
+	- Performer weight
+	- Selected Seeds total match count
+	- Performer ID
+	- Selected Challenger
+	- Win\Loss result and scoring per said result
+	- Skip logging
+	- Undo Match logging
+	- Tier Selection logging
+	- Error reporting

+	The logs are color coded to make information easily glanceable.
+A trash can (clear)button, hide logs, and close battle log button also exists within the container.
+On Mobile, the battle log displays under all other containers keeping it out of the users way and only available should the user need the information.**

 - ### Additional Animations & Misc